-There are many things that can cause a high continuity error or instability with the SWMM calculation engine.
+There are many things that can cause a high continuity error or instability with the SWMM solver.
 First, review all your data input for errors and review the User Notification list.
 Errors in data entry such as elevations, including the elevations of composite outlet structures, can cause problems with the calculations which can possible impact the entire model.

 Next, try reducing the "Routing Time Step" in the calculation options.
 Reduce it gradually until results are better.
 For example, you may try a routing time step of 30 seconds, 10 seconds, 5 seconds, 2 seconds, down to a minimum of 0.1 seconds for very difficult models.
 Smaller routing time steps are often needed in models with fast-changing conditions such as pumps that cycle and sensitive control structures (especially weirs) and flow splits.